Dhruvbajpai984/Shopping_cart_system/README.md

 Python 3

-Dictionaries & Lists for data storage
+- Dictionaries & Lists for data storage

-Functions for modular design
+- Functions for modular design

-String processing for product-name normalization
+- String processing for product-name normalization

-Loops & conditions for program flow
+- Loops & conditions for program flow

-Terminal/Console for user interaction
+- Terminal/Console for user interaction

-(Optional) VS Code for writing & running the program
+- VS Code for writing & running the program

 ---